 We also have a supplemental benefit plan covering certain executive officers and key employees and a non-qualified deferred compensation plan covering members of the Board of Directors and certain key employees.
-As of January 31, 2023 and October 31, 2022, our liability under the supplemental benefit plan was approximately \$1.9 million.
-As of January 31, 2023 and October 31, 2022, the liability associated with the deferred compensation plan was approximately \$3.7 million and \$3.3 million, respectively.
-We record the current portion of liabilities associated with these plans under the caption "Accrued Liabilities," and the long-term portion under the caption "Other Liabilities" in the accompanying condensed consolidated balance sheets.
+As of July 31, 2023 and October 31, 2022, our liability under the supplemental benefit plan was approximately \$2.0 million and \$1.9 million, respectively.
+During the three months ended July 31, 2023, the supplemental benefit plan was terminated.
+Benefits associated with this plan will be distributed in June 2024 in accordance with Internal Revenue Service regulations.
+As of July 31, 2023 and October 31, 2022, the liability associated with the deferred compensation plan was approximately \$4.1 million and \$3.3 million, respectively.
+We record the current portion of liabilities associated with these plans under the caption "Accrued liabilities," and the long-term portion under the caption "Other liabilities" in the accompanying condensed consolidated balance sheets.